gwenjo/mario-memory/README.md

 **Strategy**

-The goal is to build a simple and easy to navigate game with a welcome / instruction message with different game levels.
+The goal is to build a simple and easy to navigate game with a welcome / instruction message and different game levels.
 The game is fun for everyone whether they are young or old.

 **Scope**

 The goal for me was that I have a user-friendly, simple and gentle on the eyes game.
 With simple colors such as black, gray and white.
+While building the game I added the color soft pink.

 **Structure**